keplr32b/Fairescrow/README.md

 3. **Submit** — the freelancer submits a public URL to their deliverable.

 4. **Resolve** — either party triggers resolution.
 Multiple AI validators independently fetch the deliverable's live content, compare it against the brief, and vote.
-Consensus is reached via GenLayer's prompt_non_comparative equivalence principle — validators agree on the verdict, not on identical wording, which is what makes consensus possible for a subjective judgment call.
+Consensus is reached via GenLayer's gl.vm.run_nondet_unsafe primitive - a custom validator function checks that each validator's independent LLM call agrees on the decision and release percentage, not on identical reasoning text, which is what makes consensus possible for a subjective judgment call.

-5. **Settle** — based on the agreed release_percent, the contract calls gl.get_contract_at(...).emit_transfer(...) to actually pay the freelancer and/or refund the client, in the same transaction.
+5. **Settle** — based on the agreed release_percent, the contract uses the @gl.evm.contract_interface pattern (the correct mechanism for sending GEN to a plain EOA wallet) to actually pay the freelancer and/or refund the client, in the same transaction.
 The verdict's reasoning is stored on-chain, fully transparent to both parties.

 ## Why this needs GenLayer